stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 It is a simple fact, you cannot be on your server 24/7/365.
 You can make the server more self-sufficient with mods, but you will need other admins to help keep the peace and kick/ban offensive players.
 I can’t really help you find admins, but I can give some some bullet points to think about.

- * **Do not give anyone rcon access.** Only the system administrator (you) should know the rcon password.
-Anyone with the rcon password can do terrible things to your server.
+ * **Do not give anyone RCON access.** Only the system administrator (you) should know the RCON password.
+Anyone with the RCON password can do terrible things to your server.
  * Only give full admin permissions to someone you really trust, and only via the SourceMod admin feature.
 The SourceMod admin has everything necessary to be an admin.
  * The type of people you accept as admins will define the attitude of your server.
 Make sure their personality is the kind that you want to reflect your server.
  * Bad admins can literally ruin your server.
 They can ban everyone from the server, change the maps randomly and kill players on a whim.